 In April of 1970, the inaugural class of toxicology majors observed the nation's first-ever Earth Day with their presentation of a two-day symposium on the environment.
-More than a half-century later, St. John's is widely recognized as the first higher education institution The St. John's program is unique, Sue M. Ford, Ph.D., DABT, Director of the Toxicology program and Associate Professor, Department of Pharmaceutical Sciences, added, because "it is well-rounded rather than specialized.
-It is grounded in the sciences and provides a focused in the US to establish a Bachelor of Science in Toxicology degree program, which is based in the University's College of Pharmacy and Health Sciences (CPHS).
+More than a half-century later, St. John's is widely recognized as the first higher education institution in the US to establish